Introduction

 Conclusion

 AQLM stands as a significant contribution to the field of LLM quantization, showing that it is possible to maintain high accuracy even at low bit counts.
 It serves as a critical step toward making complex LLMs accessible within a more extensive range of environments, especially those with limited resources.
 The release of its implementation further supports ongoing research and development, providing a foundation for future exploration into efficient LLM deployment on consumer-grade devices.
-Further work aims to streamline AQLM's computational process and delve deeper into optimal parameter settings for model compression.
+Further work aims to streamline AQLM's computational process and explore optimal parameter settings for model compression.